-Lithuania has a rich folk art tradition, including textiles, ceramics, metalwork, leatherwork, decorated Easter eggs, straw mobiles, amber and other jewelry, and woodcarving.
-These works often demonstrate а unique combination of Christian symbols and ancient pagan motifs, particularly serpents, the sun the moon, and other celestial bodies (see Religion and Particularly Spirituality). predominant in artistic works, the Christian cross is a favorite motif of both metalworkers and woodcarvers (see Religion and Spirituality).
-Lithuania's crosses include 2 broad types: the traditional cross-shaped type and the pillar type. with a concealed cross beam.
+Lithuania has a rich folk art tradition, including textiles, ceramics. metalwork, leatherwork, decorated Easter eggs, straw mobiles. amber and other iewelry, and woodcarving.
+These works often demonstrate combination of Christian symbols and ancient pagan motifs, particularly serpents, the sun, the moon, and other celestial bodies (see Religion and Particularly Spirituality). predominant in artistic works, the Christian cross is a favorite motif of both metalworkers woodcarvers Religion and Spirituality).
+Lithuania's include 2 broad types: the traditional cross-shaped type and the pillar type. with a concealed cross beam.
 Besides a highly stylized sun, many crosses incorporate depictions of flowers, plants, and various geometric shapes in addition to Christian motifs.